folio-org/folio-org.github.io/guides/install-backend-module.md

 ## Verify MD and required interfaces

-First ensure that this new module's [ModuleDescriptor](/guides/module-descriptor/) is deployed, includes the Docker-based [LaunchDescriptor](/guides/module-descriptor/#launchdescriptor-properties), and that any required interfaces are available.
+First ensure that this new module's [ModuleDescriptor](/guides/module-descriptor/) is deployed and that any required interfaces are available.

 For example, consider the `mod-notes` module.
 Obtain its MD and extract the "requires" section: